SAN MARCOS—This semester, part-time faculty received an increase in their paid office hours, giving students more stable access to their teachers.

 “I had chills… It was the first thing that I signed that gave me chills… I wrote a ‘Thank you, and…’ letter to the district telling them how much it meant to me,” she said.

 Siminski also applauded the district for how quick they were to rush the decision and for their cooperation throughout the entire process.
-Anna Padroza, Palomar’s Vice President of Human Resources, also commented on the ease of the process.
+Anna Pedroza, Palomar’s Vice President of Human Resources, also commented on the ease of the process.

 She explained that whenever someone in the Palomar community brings a concern regarding anything that impacts the student or faculty experience, communication is key.

 “We meet, we collaborate, we have conversations around that.
 In this case, we would look at ‘Is there funding?
 Do we have enough to cover that?’… And in this situation, we were fortunate that the chancellor’s office provided some assistance.
-So, it was a pretty easy conversation,” Padroza said.
+So, it was a pretty easy conversation,” Pedroza said.

 Siminski explained that one of the benefits of increasing office hours is that students will no longer have to hope their professor can stay an extra 15 minutes after class.
 Part-time faculty can now provide stable office hours and add them to their syllabus.
 She said this investment in part-time faculty will give the students a better learning experience.